eclipse-velocitas/cli/README.md

 It allows *us* to take care of the development environment while *you* focus on the business logic of your vehicle application.

+# Solution

+Once created from either template or any other means of project creation, your new _Vehicle App_ repository is in isolation.
+It contains much more than just your app's source code - things you ideally do not want to worry about (i.e. CI/CD workflows, runtimes, build systems, devContainer configuration, ...).
+Pulling in changes from the mainline without breaking your custom changes is tedious and error prone.
+And there are no mechanisms of getting notified about updates to the mainline that potentially fixes a bug or introduces a long sought for feature.

+This is where the CLI comes in - it manages everything in your repo which is not related to your _Vehicle App_'s source code as packages which are maintained by the Velocitas team.
+The CLI allows you to download the latest versions and integrate the latest changes with ease.

+It also comes on a mix and match basis: You need more than the native, default runtime?
+Simply add the k3d runtime to your project.
+Ever want to migrate from Github to Gitee?
+Simply switch packages.

 # Commands
 <!-- commands -->
 * [`velocitas exec COMPONENT ID`](#velocitas-exec-component-id)